 National Collegiate Student Loan Trusts Consumer Actions

-Frank llp has filed class action lawsuits against National Collegiate Student Loan Trust 2004-2, National Collegiate Student Loan Trust 2006-4, National Collegiate Student Loan Trust 2007-2, and National Collegiate Student Loan Trust 2007-3 (together, the "Trust Defendants"); Transworld Systems, Inc. ("Transworld"), in its own right and as successor to NCO Financial Systems, Inc. ("NCO"); EGS Financial Care Inc. ("EGS"), formerly known as NCO Financial Systems, Inc.; and Forster & Garbus LLP ("Forster") (collectively, "Defendants").
+Frank llp is litigating a class action against National Collegiate Student Loan Trust 2004-2, National Collegiate Student Loan Trust 2006-4, National Collegiate Student Loan Trust 2007-2, and National Collegiate Student Loan Trust 2007-3 (together, the “Trust Defendants”); Transworld Systems, Inc. (“Transworld”), in its own right and as successor to NCO Financial Systems, Inc. (“NCO”), and EGS Financial Care Inc. (“EGS”), formerly known as NCO Financial Systems, Inc. (together, “TSI-NCO”); and Forster & Garbus LLP (“Forster”) (collectively, “Defendants”).

 There are least fifteen National Collegiate Student Loan Trusts (the “National Collegiate Trusts”), including the four Trust Defendants presently named in these actions.
 Although consumers might assume that the National Collegiate Trusts directly lend money for student loans, they actually do not.
 Rather than originating loans, the National Collegiate Trusts are the ultimate owners of bundles of student loan debt following a complex securitization process.
 These debt-bundles now total $12 billion, with more than $5 billion now classed as in default.